Campaigns for 50 years

 Over 50 years of campaigning, CAMRA has made its mark in the industry and in the halls of Westminster, from campaigning for licensing reforms, to establishing the national Pub of the Year competition and helping to form the European Beer Consumers Union.

-Over the coming months, we will be sharing 50 first-hand accounts from behind the scenes of CAMRA campaigns, told by the people leading the charge at the time.
+We’re sharing first-hand accounts from behind the scenes of CAMRA campaigns, told by the people leading the charge at the time.

 The testimonials look back on some of CAMRA’s earliest victories, go behind the scenes of key moments in the Campaign’s evolution, and cover right up to the present day – including moments such as fighting against the takeaway beer ban imposed during the latest lockdown.

-Read on to learn about 10 of our milestone campaigns below!
+Read on to learn about our milestone campaigns below!

 1. The Birth of the Good Beer Guide – Michael Hardman, CAMRA founding member and former National Chairman